Itinérance[s] : spectacle Kamicyclette

-La Kamicyclette, un OVNI (Objet Vélocipède Non Identifié) ?
+La Kamicyclette, un OVNI (Objet Vélocipède Non Identifié)?
 Non !
-C’est tout simplement un Kamishibaï (petit théâtre japonais), qui s’est mis à la bicyclette, pour vous transporter dans de drôles d’histoires colorées…et instructives.
-Sur inscription..
+C’est tout simplement un Kamishibaï (petit théâtre japonais), qui s’est mis à la bicyclette, pour vous transporter dans de drôles d’histoires colorées…et instructives..

 2023-06-14 à ; fin : 2023-06-14 . .

-Is the Kamicyclette a UFO (Unidentified Velocipede Object)?
-No! it is simply a Kamishibaï (small Japanese theater), which has put itself on the bicycle, to transport you in funny, colorful and instructive stories.
-On registration.
+The Kamicyclette, a UFO (Unidentified Velocipede Object)?
+No! it is simply a Kamishibaï (small Japanese theater), which has put itself on the bicycle, to transport you in funny and colorful stories? and instructive.

 ¿Es el Kamicyclette un OVNI (Objeto Velocípedo No Identificado)?
-No, es simplemente un Kamishibaï (pequeño teatro japonés), que se ha subido a la bicicleta, para transportarte en divertidas, coloridas e instructivas historias.
-Inscripción obligatoria.
+No, es simplemente un Kamishibaï (un pequeño teatro japonés), que se ha subido a la bicicleta, para transportarte en divertidas, coloridas e instructivas historias.

 Mise à jour le 2023-04-15 par Montélimar Tourisme Agglomération